chautnguyen4392/ccminer/README.md

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no more active on github since 2014.

+This is a modification for Yacoin to work with 64bit nTime and nFactor = 21.
+It is just for linux only

 Check the [README.txt](README.txt) for the additions

-BTC donation address: 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo (tpruvot)
+BTC donation address: 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo (tpruvot) Yacoin donation address: YCk26dUcaXu8vu6zG3E2PrbBeECAV8RNFp (hbquan93)

 A part of the recent algos were originally written by [djm34](https://github.com/djm34) and [alexis78](https://github.com/alexis78)